strangewarp/Exolith/README.md

-# Tegne
+# Tine
-Firmware for the ATMEGA328-based Tegne project (in development).
+Firmware for the ATMEGA328-based Tine project (in development).